cfengine/documentation/getting-started/upgrade.markdown

 * remove MongoDB lock file
   $ rm -f $WORKDIR/state/mongod.lock

+### In case of Failure: Restoring the previous installation from backup

+ * remove `/var/cfengine/masterfiles` and `/var/cfengine/inputs` directories
+ * rename `/var/cfengine/masterfiles_$(date)` to `/var/cfengine/masterfiles`
+ * remove the 3.5.0 `cfengine-nova-hub` package
+ * reinstall your previous cfengine packages
+ * rebootstrap the HUB.
+MP should be up and running in less than 10 minutes

+## Prepare policy files when upgrading from 2.2.x

-**NB: This section can be skipped if you are upgrading from 3.0.x to 3.5**
+This section can be skipped if you are upgrading from 3.0.x to 3.5

 As part of the process from 2.x to 3, more structure was introduced to the CFEngine working directory, such that CFE_ prefixed files were moved into a